 I have a masters degree from Johns Hopkins University and received a teaching certificate from Old Dominion University.
 I am a member of CHADD, and the ADHD Coaches Organization ACO.

 I am passionately committed to helping my clients reach their academic and life skills goals."

-Coaching is a method in which YOU, the client, figure out what works for YOU with the assistance of a coach.
+Coaching is a method in which the coach guides the client into identifying strategies that work best to fulfill identified goals.
 The coaching process empowers a person to try new ways of doing things that might not have been considered previously.

 The coach utilizes a thought-provoking and creative process to inspire the client.
 A partnership between the coach and client develops to maximize the client's potential.

 Coaching is completely goal-focused.
 Long and short term realistic goals are identified and actions to reach these goals are created.
 Sessions then focus on the actions and next steps to reach those goals.
 Coaching IS NOT therapy and is not covered by insurance plans.

 These are just some of the executive functions we can work on together.

 planning: short & long term goals & action plans for school or college